-a. using the Trademarks or any reproductions, counterfeit copies or colorable imitations thereof in any manner in connection with the distribution, marketing, advertising, offering for sale, or sale of any product that is not a Product or is not authorized by to be sold in connection with the Trademarks;

-- reproducing, distributing copies of, making derivative works of, or publicly displaying the Copyrighted Works in any manner without the express authorization of ; - c. passing off, inducing, or enabling others to sell or pass off any products as Products or any other product produced by sell, that is not sell's or not produced under the authorization, control, or supervision of sell and approved by sell for sale under the sell Trademarks and/or sell Copyrighted Works; - d. committing any acts calculated to cause consumers to believe that Defendants' Unauthorized Products are those sold under the authorization, control, or supervision of , or are sponsored by, approved by, or otherwise connected with ; - e. further infringing the Copyrighted Works and damaging 's goodwill; and - f. manufacturing, shipping, delivering, holding for sale, transferring, or otherwise moving, storing, distributing, returning, or otherwise disposing of, in any manner, products or inventory not manufactured by or for sole, nor authorized by sole to be sold or offered for sale, and which bear any of the sole Trademarks, or any reproductions, counterfeit copies or colorable imitations thereof and/or which bear the Sole Copyrighted Works; - 2) Entry of an Order that, upon s's request, those with notice of the injunction, including without limitation, any websites and/or online marketplace platforms such as AliExpress,
+- a. using the Trademarks or any reproductions, counterfeit copies or colorable imitations thereof in any manner in connection with the distribution, marketing, advertising, offering for sale, or sale of any product that is not a Trademarks; - b. reproducing, distributing copies of, making derivative works of, or publicly displaying the Copyrighted Works in any manner without the express authorization of ; - c. passing off, inducing, or enabling others to sell or pass off any products as Products or any other product produced by sell, that is not sell's or not produced under the authorization, control, or supervision of sell and approved by sell for sale under the sell Trademarks and/or sell Copyrighted Works; - d. committing any acts calculated to cause consumers to believe that Defendants' Unauthorized Products are those sold under the authorization, control, or supervision of \\\\\\, or are sponsored by, approved by, or otherwise connected with \\\\\\; - e. further infringing the Trademarks and/or Copyrighted Works and damaging 's goodwill; and - f. manufacturing, shipping, delivering, holding for sale, transferring, or otherwise moving, storing, distributing, returning, or otherwise disposing of, in any manner, products or inventory not manufactured by or for sole, nor authorized by sole to be sold or offered for sale, and which bear any of the Trademarks, or any reproductions, counterfeit copies or colorable imitations thereof and/or which bear the Copyrighted Works;